thunderheadone/one-sdk-ios-test/README.md

 #### Set up the SDK in Admin mode for internal distribution

+We recommend adding the Admin mode function on your internal builds, behind a debug settings function or on a dedicated build pipeline, as described [here](https://eu2.thunderhead.com/one/help/conversations/how-do-i/mobile/one_integrate_mobile_overview_5_steps/#step-3-deploy-the-admin-mode-build-and-make-available-to-business-users).

 To use the framework in Admin mode, simply change the `adminMode` boolean to `true`, as follows:

 Swift: